slchorne/apibrowser/README.md

     /wapi/v2.3/member?_return_type=json-pretty&_return_fields%2B=comment,extattrs&platform=INFOBLOX

-Query strings must be URL encoded if you are typing things into a browser, so the '%2B' is just an encoding of the '+' character, YMMV.
+*(Query strings must be URL encoded if you are typing things into a browser, so the '%2B' is just an encoding of the '+' character, YMMV.)*

+### The different types of query strings

-### Essentially there are 3 kinds of query string variables.
+Essentially there are 3 kinds of query string variables:

-Query string 'Arguments'
+* Query string 'arguments'

 Are used to specify general options or method specific options and data for the request.
 All options start with the character '_' (underscore) :

     /wapi/v1.2/record:host?_return_fields+=comment&name~=infoblox

-Query string 'functions'
+* Query string 'functions'

 Are associated with particular objects, only work with POST methods and usually return calculated values :

     /network/ZG5zLm5ldHdvcmskMTA==?_function=next_available_ip&num=3

-Query string 'parameters'
+* Query string 'parameters'

 Are almost always modifiers on a query to narrow the search:

     /wapi/v1.2/record:host?name=infoblox

 ## Error handling

+So at this point we need to digress into errors and how to clean things up a bit

 All GET requests (searches) will return an ARRAY of objects, even if there is an exact match.
 So you will always get something that look like this: